105-107 Forsyth Street

 - PhD, University of Delaware

-Alden Jackson is an Associate Clinical Professor at Northeastern University’s College of Computer and Information Science.
+Alden Jackson is an Associate Clinical Professor at Northeastern University’s Khoury College of Computer Sciences.
 He earned his PhD at the University of Delaware.

 Professor Jackson is interested in SDN architecture, network security, reliability and robustness of massively distributed systems, network protocol design and implementation, and network traffic analysis and monitoring.